Knowledge is power when it comes to understanding breast cancer. Being armed with the facts can help you make important decisions about your health.

 Being in control means being aware

 It’s important to remember that not every woman who carries genetic mutations associated with breast and ovarian cancer will develop the disease.
-The best approach is to be aware of your risk and discuss it with your doctor, know the symptoms and have regular screenings, such as mammograms and gynecological exams.
+The best approach is to be aware of your high risk, discuss it with your doctor, know the symptoms and have regular screenings, such as mammograms and gynecological exams.